Convolution of Picard-Fuchs equations: Introduction

 \section{Introduction}

-Explicit expressions for Picard-Fuchs equations (or Gauss-Manin connections in a general context) attached to families of algebraic varieties are usually huge even if the corresponding family is simple, for examples see the first author's homepage.
-However, there are some families of algebraic varieties for which such expressions are small enough to fit into a mathematical paper, but one is not able to calculate them through the Dwork-Griffiths method (see for instance \cite{gr69}) or its modification in the context of Brieskorn modules, see \cite{ho06-1} (we call this algebraic method).
+Explicit expressions for Picard-Fuchs equations (or Gauss-Manin connections in a general context) attached to families of algebraic varieties are usually huge even if the corresponding family is simple, for examples see the first author's book \cite{ho13}.
+However, there are some families of algebraic varieties for which such expressions are small enough to fit into a mathematical paper, but one is not able to calculate them through the Dwork-Griffiths method (see for instance \cite{gr69}) or its modification in the context of Brieskorn modules, see \cite{ho13}, see also \cite{Lairez2016} for another variant of this, (we call this algebraic method).
 For such families, we first compute a period and then the corresponding Picard-Fuchs equation, see for instance \cite{alenstzu} (we call this transcendental method).
 The main reason why computing Picard-Fuchs equations fails through the algebraic method is that in this way we produce huge polynomials and the Groebner basis algorithm fails to work.
 The transcendental method is restricted to a very particular families of algebraic varieties.

 In this article, we propose a new method which uses the internal fibration structure of algebraic varieties in order to perform Picard-Fuchs equation computations.
-It involves only solving linear equations and it is a generalization of the classical convolution of solutions of fuchsian differential equations and Deligne's work on the cohomology with coefficients in a local system, see \cite{de70/1}.
+It involves only solving linear equations and it is a generalization of the classical convolution of solutions of Fuchsian differential equations and Deligne's work on the cohomology with coefficients in a local system, see \cite{de70/1}.
 One of our main motivations for the present work is the increasing need for explicit expressions of Picard-Fuchs equations in Topological String Theory and in particular in the B-model of mirror symmetry, see for instance \cite{can91}.
+We are also inspired by a personal communication of the first author with Ch.
+Doran few years ago, in which he expressed the importance of iterative construction of Picard-Fuchs equations in the case of Calabi-Yau manifolds.
+Meantime in the paper \cite{DoranMalmendier} he and Malmendier have realized this in the case of $14$ families of Calabi-Yau threefolds classified in \cite{dormor}.

 Let us be given:

 and a global meromorphic section $\omega_i,\ i=1,2,$ of the $n_i$-th cohomology bundle of $X_i\to \P^1_x\times \P^1_y$.
 Here, $X_i,\ i=1,2,$ are two algebraic varieties over $\C$, $\P_*^1,\ *=x,y,$ is the projective line with the coordinate system $*$ and all the arrows are morphisms of algebraic varieties.
 The convolution of the above data in the framework of Algebraic Geometry is simply the fiber product